ArtexJay/Obsidian-CyberGlow/README.md

 - Tridiamond (Creator of Obsidianite theme) - Basis for my theme
 - Sailkite on Discord - CSS expert helping me with my weird CSS issues that I have
 - Jdanielmourao (creator of Sanctum theme) - Liked and the line selector in the editor and improved on it to better fit my theme.
+- Tomzorz (Creator of Sodalite Theme) - Improved on his transparant headers.

 ## Old Preview
 A formerly a mix of TriDiamond's Obsidianite and Deathau's 80s Glow themes for Obsidian.md but has gradually transformed into its own unique, minimalist and clean theme.